Adrianhammer/adrianhammer/README.md

 ### <div align="center">I'm Adrian, an IT and information systems student at UIA Kristiansand</div>

-- 🌱 I’m currently learning Java, Javascript, React.js
+- 🌱 I’m currently learning Java, Python

 - 📫 How to reach me: adrianh@uia.no